 by Meghan Fitzgerald

 There’s no skill more essential to our children’s future success than problem solving—and that’s true no matter how you define success.
-It’s so important that the World Economic Forum identified complex problem solving as the #1 skill people will need to thrive in the workforce of the future, and that future starts as early as 2020!
+It’s so important that the World Economic Forum identified complex problem solving as the #1 skill people will need to thrive in the workforce of the future.

 Another critical set of skills, and skills that are closely aligned with problem solving, are the STEM (Science Technology Engineering and Mathematics) skills.
 These skills also correlate with prosperity in the workforce, and can lead to occupations that are not likely to be subsumed by automation.